SmartDataAnalytics/SML-Bench/learningtasks/README.md

 ## How to Add an Own Learning Task and Learning Problem

 The SML-Bench benchmark runner expects learning tasks to reside under the `learningtasks` directory.
-To add new learning task, e.g. `mytask`, a folder `SML-Bench/learningtasks/mytask` needs to be created.
+To add a new learning task, e.g. `mytask`, a folder `SML-Bench/learningtasks/mytask` needs to be created.
 Additionally there should be a sub-folder for each supported KR language (currently `owl` and `prolog`).
 The actual datasets in the given KR languages should then be put into the folder `SML-Bench/learningtasks/mytask/<krlanguage>/data/`.
 Accordingly a Prolog representation `mydataset.pl` of our learning task should then reside in the folder `SML-Bench/learningtasks/mytask/prolog/data/mydataset.pl`.